anoff/cz-conventional-kawaii/README.md

 > Allow emojified commit messages and clean changelogs 🐼📄

 You like emojis and think conventional changelog formatting is a good idea?
 Well **cz-conventional-kawaii** gives you both.
+It is basically a blend between `cz-conventional-changelog-atom`, `cz-conventional-changelog` and `cz-emoji`.

-Together with **conventional-changelog-kawaii** as your adapter for `conventional-changelog` it gives you emojis on your git history and clean changelogs.
+Together with the **atom** preset for `conventional-changelog` it gives you emojis on your git history and clean changelogs.

 ![default types & emojis](./types.png)